ankitskr/PCG-MPI-solver/README.md

 The PCG is an algorithm for the numerical solution of systems of linear equations (**Ax=b**) with positive-semidefinite system matrix (**A**).
 The method can also be used to solve unconstrained optimization problems such as energy minimization.

+The Message Passing Interface (MPI) is a standardized, portable message-passing system designed to perform efficient parallel computing on distributed computing architectures.

 ## Installation